gnolang/workshops/drafts/talk--distributed-communities/outline.md

 Outline:

 >Gno is a programming language to build decentralized and distributed applications,
 >like blogs, discussion boards and social networks.
 It is a subset of Go 1.17
->(pre-generics), interepreted by a stack-based virtual machine, made to run
+>(pre-generics), interpreted by a stack-based virtual machine, made to run
 >entirely deterministically.
-It uses different standard libraries and allows for
+It uses different standard libraries and allows
->permanent data storage by automatically persisting and restoring global
+>for permanent data storage by automatically persisting and restoring global
 >variables.
-Paired with gno.land, it can be used to launch composable and
->succinct backend applications without effort.
 >
->Join us as we learn how social platforms can be built on top of gno.land, from
+>Join us to learn how Gno and gno.land enable the seamless creation of
->the application itself, to moderation and governance.
-We'll briefly present
->the Gno programming language and tools, and show how these can be used to
->compose succinct back-end software.
-We'll then see how this can come to life in
+>composable, succinct back-end applications.
+We'll demonstrate how to build
+>social platforms from the ground up, including application development,
+>moderation, and governance.
+Everything you need to design a distributed community.
+>
+>The session will also include a brief introduction to the Gno programming
+>language and tools, followed by a hands-on demonstration of bringing these
->a web application, and mobile applications.
+>concepts to life in both web and mobile applications.

 ## 1. Project presentation